tansudasli/gradle-backbone/README.md

-# gradle fundamentals - multi module
+# gradle-backbone

-This project is single module project which covers some critical concepts
+This project is single-module project which also covers some critical concepts as a backbone
 - Test concepts (jmh, junit tests)
 -